Acceptable Use Policy

 - If you include an email signature keep it short.
 Rule of thumb is no longer than 4 lines.

-- Just as mail may not be private, mail (and news) are subject to forgery and spoofing of various degrees of detectability.
-Apply common sense "reality checks" before assuming a message is valid.
+- Just as messages may not be private, messages (and news) are subject to forgery and spoofing of various degrees of detectability.
+Apply common sense “reality checks” before assuming a message is valid.

-In addition to the guidelines mentioned for one-to-one communication, be sure to consider the following when dealing with one-to-many communications such as mailing lists, social networks, or online forums.
+In addition to the guidelines mentioned for one-to-one communication, consider the following when dealing with one-to-many communications such as mailing lists, social networks, or online forums.

 - Read content on a community for one to two months before you post anything.
-This helps you get an understanding of the culture of the group.
+This helps you understand the culture of the group.

 - Consider that a large audience will see your posts.
 That may include your present or your next boss.
 Take care in what you write.
-Remember too, that any content send over the Internet may be stored for a very long time in a place to which many people have access.
+Any content send over the Internet may be stored for a very long time in a place to which many people have access.